 - Hooks – Guides are very picky when it comes to the hook they use.
 Some hooks are far better than others.

-- A float designed for river fishing – Some floats are much better than others when it comes to river fishing.
+- A River Float – Some floats are much better than others when it comes to river fishing.

 - Bait – There are four baits you should be using for maximum success.

-All of these I will discuss in greater detail below.
+I will discuss these in greater detail below.